 Sitting amidst glorious verdant hills, The Hardwick in Abergavenny regularly tops the list of the best Brecon Beacons restaurants.
 Championing local produce with both the familiar and the exotic, the large lunch and dinner menu here is impressive and varied.
 As well as hearty platefuls like chargrilled Herefordshire-bred Johnny Morris ribeye or slow-cooked shoulder and ragout of Brecon lamb, there is a great selection of vegetable-loving dishes, such as roast beetroot and heritage carrots with Neal's Yard Creamery fresh goats cheese, pine nuts, grilled Castelfranco and tardivo.
 Fancy something sweet afterwards?
 Scrumptious desserts include vanilla panna cotta with Sicilian blood orange in honey and Aperol, and chocolate mousse with honeycomb and salted caramel sauce.

-For more great things to do in the Brecon Beacons, have a read of our ultimate guide to the best places to visit in the Brecon Beacons.
+You'll find lots of lovely Brecon Beacons cottages where you can rest your head after scenic walks, refreshing drinks and a hearty meal in one of these wonderful pubs or restaurants.
+For even more great things to do during your Welsh getaway, have a read of our ultimate guide to the best places to visit in the Brecon Beacons.

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information at the time of writing,